Catering and Hospitality, Agriculture, Horticulture

 The Blasus Bakery Academy has been providing bakery training for more than fifty years.
-With one of the most significant provisions of its kind and only Bakery Academy in Wales, students can develop skills that enable them to work in the manufacturing and bakery sector.
+With one of the most significant provisions of its kind and the only Bakery Academy in Wales, students can develop skills that enable them to work in the manufacturing and bakery sector.

-These include food & drink service, hotel management, events management, restaurant management, bakers & patisserie chefs, contract catering, product development and food manufacturing.
+These include food & drink service, hotel management, events management, restaurant management, bakers & patisserie chefs, contract catering, product development, and food manufacturing.

 Follow us on Social Media!

-On completing of an agriculture course, students can choose from a wide range of practical opportunities within the UK agricultural sector including farm manager, auctioneer, feed representative, advisory officer, farming specialist, land agent, farm visitor centre manager, farm inspector, agriculture department advisor.
+Completion of an agriculture course offers a range of practical alternatives including farm manager, auctioneer, feed representative, advisory officer, farming specialist, land agent, farm inspector, and, agriculture department advisor.

 Follow us on Social Media!